lino-framework/cg/docs/lifecycle.rst

     Site upgrade

-        A phase where the :term:`server administrator` applies new versions of the software running on a :term:`Lino site` in order to develop or optimize its functions according to the requirements of the :term:`site operator`.
+        A phase where the :term:`site maintainer` applies new versions of the software running on a :term:`Lino site` in order to develop or optimize its functions according to the requirements of the :term:`site operator`.

-        Activities during a :term:`site upgrade` include
-        :term:`data migration`, :term:`end-user testing`,
-        writing :term:`release notes`.
+        During a :term:`site upgrade` of a :term:`production site` , the :term:`site maintainer` is responsible for the technical aspects (:term:`data migration`, writing :term:`release notes`) and the :term:`site operator` is responsible for non-technical aspects like :term:`end-user testing`.

-        A :term:`production site` can move from one server to another server.
+        A variant of :term:`site upgrade` is when a :term:`production site` is moved from one server to another server.
+In this case the :term:`server provider` is responsible for providing a new server and configuring domain names and changes in DNS system.

 .. glossary::